 YES, however YDAD can only be transferred to LA or Orange County areas.
 If you would like to do that without coming to the office you must first contact us to obtain the transfer fee at (714) 953-5597 or via email at firstname.lastname@example.org.

-4. Tell us where you wish to transfer your service, include city, county and state.
-Be sure to provide us with a good contact phone number and email address so we can contact you.
+3. Tell us where you wish to transfer your service, include city, county and state.
+Please provide your case number and if emailing us include a valid government issued ID (passport, state ID).

 1901 East 4th Street #180